 Critical TrackingRecommended Semester Plan

 Acceptance into the athletic training (AT) program requires a secondary application (portfolio) process beyond that required for admission to the University of Florida.
 Due to the competitive nature and restricted capacity, the Board of Governors has designated the AT program a limited-access program.
-Students must review the current catalog and speak with their academic advisers.
+Students must review the current catalog and speak with their academic advisors.
 Portfolio materials are due to the APK advising office in 190E FLG on or before February 1 of the sophomore year.

 Back to Top